 This course has been specially designed for intermediate programmers who have already gotten to grips with basic programming languages.
 It's especially suitable for those planning to pursue programming as a serious career path.
 As C++ is a complex language, this course is not intended for complete beginners.

-With 16 lectures and 3 hours of content, this C++ beginners tutorial will get you up to speed with the basics of the language first of all, including variables and literals, data types, data assignment, and the mathematical operations that C++ uses.
+With 3 hours of content, this C++ beginners tutorial will get you up to speed with the basics of the language first of all, including variables and literals, data types, data assignment, and the mathematical operations that C++ uses.
 Next, it's on to type conversions, overflow and underflow, formatting output, and string manipulation.
 The final section deals with control logic, including control structures, logical operators, conditional operators, and looping.

 You will learn each of the concepts covered in this course with the help of practical examples and do-it-yourself style material, so that you'll instantly see how the knowledge you learn can be applied.
 By the end of this course, you will be ready to progress to intermediate C++ or at the very least, have a working knowledge of C++ fundamentals that can be built upon with practical use.